junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 But it is the same wound of the reality, an opening leading to somewhere unknown.
 The vultures are produced from the opening faster than shooting bullets, flying and dashing out like the annoyest insect in the world.

-By the speed of wings' movement, Cas is tiring out fast.
+Judging by the speed of wings' movement, Cas is tiring out fast.
 He retreats closer to the gap step by step.
 Dean tries to move towards him.

 Cas lowers one of the lowest wings, putting it right in his way, sending the clear enough message of warning him another step forward.
 And Dean can see why.
 There are too many killer birds in the center, if the ones attacking him earlier are giving him a hard time, going any closer could mean being torn apart by the tornado of birds' beak in an instant.
-He think maybe not even Cas can heal him fast enough if that ever happens.
+Not even Cas can heal him fast enough if that ever happens, he considers.

 He stays where that wing instructs him to.
 The feeling of helplessness comes back.
 The same feeling when he was in that snow storm, the same gut instinct of what is going to happen next as the wings approach the tear closer and closer.

 "You're leaving again, aren't you?"
 Dean asks him, frowning deep, eyes sting.
 Not expecting any answer, because they both already know.

-The wing tip bends slightly, wrapping around him briefly.
+The wing tip bends slightly, wrapping around him briefly -- the closest thing to a farewell hug.
 A feather brushes his face, right where the corner of his eyes is.
 Dean swallows.
 There is no tear, he knows there isn't, not now anyway.

 His hand reaches up, feeling the touch of the feather, leaning into it.

 "Did the Purgatory do this to you?
 Pulling you here and there?
 Making these whatever weirdass portals all over?
 God, I have so many questions."
 Dean feels the twist in his stomach tightens, the tie turning over.
 He thinks he's gonna be sick.

 His voice quieter.
 "Do you choose to leave, or do you have to, Cas?"
 He pushes the words out, tasting the edge of them, each as sharp as the knives and blades and the beaks of those birds, cutting his tongue and throat bloody.
-"I fight so hard, just want you back, want you stay, want you okay.
+"I fight so damn hard, just want you back, want you stay, want you okay.
 Is that too much to ask?"

 The shrieking angelic voice that answers him is even more pained than the previous one he heard.
 Dean can't imagine what is it Cas is saying.